-It seemed too good to be true, so we hurried to get it, it was a sweet deal.
+It seemed too good to be true, so we hurried to check it out and we bought it soon after as it was a really sweet deal.
 Funny enough, when we bought the house we didn’t even own a car, so it was pretty much impossible for us to get there, but we were in no hurry.
-We just had to take advantage of the great deal and wait for the right time.
+We knew we were going to buy a car so we just had to take advantage of the great deal.

-Now, looking back, it wasn’t exactly a super hot deal.
-The house and its yard are on just 900 square meters (about 9,700 sq. feet) which is not an awful lot by village houses standards.
+Now, looking back, it wasn’t exactly a super hot deal, as we first thought.
+The house and its yard are on just 900 square meters of land (about 9,700 sq. feet) which is not an awful lot by village house standards.
 We also got 5,000 square meters (1.2 acres) of land – but it’s far away from home, on some hills, so we will probably never put that to good use.

-What should you expect?
-For 5,000 Euros, you won’t get a villa, that’s for sure!
-The house that we got was in a pretty poor condition, but in reality it isn’t as bad as it seems and the good thing is that we can take our time on it.
-Here’s how our 5,000 Euros house looks like:
+So… what kind of house are you getting for 5,000 Euros?
+Well, it won’t be a villa, that’s for sure!
+The house that we got was in a pretty poor condition, but in reality it isn’t as bad as it looks like and the good thing is that we can take our time with it as we plan to develop it over the years.

 – It has two small rooms and a small hallway.
 We don’t plan to live there, so it should be enough.